Mathys-Gasnier/le-static/packages/markdown-parser/README.md

 - `UnorderedList` - A list of lines that start with eather `-`, `*` or `+`
 - `OrderedList` - A list of lines that start with a number followed by a `.`
 - `BlockQuotes` - Group of lines that starts with `>`
+- `Integration` - A block of js code that's executed on build

 ## Head Usage